Valuation Basics: Understanding the Income Approach

 Business Value = Annual Future Earnings / Required Rate of Return

-Let’s get a better understanding of the capitalization of the earnings method with an example.
+Let’s better understand the capitalization of the earnings method with an example.

 Suppose a real estate company’s board of directors receives a takeover offer.
 After discussion, they determined the company’s forecasted future earnings are $25 million, with its required rate of return at 12 percent.